 All plans can be used on various desktop and mobile operating systems, including Windows, Mac, Linux, Android, and iOS.
 You can set up continuous data backup if required, and it’s even possible to create a copy of external hard drives and NAS (network-attached storage) devices.

 Files can be accessed from anywhere with an internet connection, and file sharing is extremely easy.
 All plans come with the innovative IDrive Express feature, which enables you to back up files and data to a physical storage device, which is then mailed to your chosen address.
-This is available once per year with the Personal plans, and three times a year with the Team and Business plans.
+This is available once per year with the Personal plans.